tomchen-stripe/ruby-sampler/README.md

 measure wall clock time and subtract user+sys cpu time to calculate blocked time on network i/o.

-validate blocked time using strace on epoll_wait and futex.
+validate blocked time using strace being spent on epoll_wait and futex.

 # clients and calls